Caselles/Caselles/README.md

 ### Hugo Caselles-Dupré.

 Artist at Obvious.
 We create Art with Machine Learning.
-You can learn more about us [here](http://obvious-art.com/).
+Learn about us [here](http://obvious-art.com/).

 Research Director at Obvious Research, a research laboratory that we create where we work on Generative AI (image, video, sound) in partnership with ISIR (Sorbonne University).
 We have an ANR grant of over 1M€ to invent new AI algorithms for artistic creation (2023-2027).
 We are hiring interns, postdocs, research engineers and PhDs, contact me!